Bhagyashree-blip/SQL-Projects/README.md

 #  📊 Project Overview

 This case study focuses on a retail company that has encountered challenges in understanding it's sales performance, customer engagement and inventory management.
-Through a comprenhensive data analysis approach, the company aims
+Through a comprenhensive data analysis approach, the company aims to identify high and low sales product.

+---

+# 📑 DataSet

+The Retail Company has observed stagnant growth and